 Smart Money Vs Dumb Money: How Do They Trade?

-That’s what most you do already when you hit a winner, you just don’t realize it.
+Because to profit, we have to align our trades with theirs.
+That’s what happens when you hit a winner, you just might not realize it.

-While understanding the banks is important, we also need to learn how the other groups trade.
-Specifically, retail traders – non porfiosnally traders like you and me who trade from home.
-These are the losers who pay the winners (the banks).
+We also need to understand how the other players at the table operate, especially retail traders – folks like you and me trading from home.
+They’re the ones who often end up paying the winners (the banks).

 Retail Traders – Home Traders, Non Professional